 Part of the problem with the middle of the year is that you’ve settled into your routines and every day can start to feel the same.
 To break the monotony, change something.
 Swap subjects in your schedule.
 Start something new, like student blogging or scheduling a Skype with an author.
 Start playing music as students enter in the morning.
 Do a lesson in the gym.
 Perform a science experiment that isn’t part of your curriculum.
 Make the days less predictable.

 2. Address Problems

-A mistake I made earlier in my career was avoiding problems in my class.
+A mistake I made early in my career was avoiding problems in my class.
 I’d think to myself, well, the year’s half over now.
 I’ll just change how I do things next year so I won’t have these problems again.
 Hopefully, you’re smarter than me.
-Your motivation to do the job well will be destroyed if you have festering issues in the class.
-Face them head on.
-Start a new behavior plan for a challenging student.
+Your motivation to do the job well will be destroyed if you have festering issues.
+Face them head-on.
+Re-work a routine.
 Change your attention signal if yours isn’t working.
 Sit a student by herself if she can’t sit by others.
 Think of it as testing solutions.
 You have 4-5 months to try out new interventions.
 If they fail, try something else.
-But if they work, you can add them to your toolbox and use it the rest of your career.
+If they work, you can add them to your toolbox and use it the rest of your career.
 Get testing!